GuiSPinto/cva_baltADAPT/README.md

 # cva_baltADAPT
-Repository to host Supplementary Material for the paper
+Repository to host Supplementary Material for the manuscript Moll et al. “A climate vulnerability assessment of the fish community in the Western Baltic Sea”.